esikm/Pillow/docs/handbook/tutorial.rst

     r, g, b = im.split()
     im = Image.merge("RGB", (b, g, r))

-Note that for a single-band image, :py:meth:`~PIL.Image.Image.split` returns the image itself.
+Note that for a single-band image, :py:meth:`~PIL2.Image.Image.split` returns the image itself.
 To work with individual color bands, you may want to convert the image to “RGB” first.

 Geometrical transforms
 ----------------------

-The :py:class:`PIL.Image.Image` class contains methods to :py:meth:`~PIL.Image.Image.resize` and :py:meth:`~PIL.Image.Image.rotate` an image.
+The :py:class:`PIL2.Image.Image` class contains methods to :py:meth:`~PIL2.Image.Image.resize` and :py:meth:`~PIL2.Image.Image.rotate` an image.
 The former takes a tuple giving the new size, the latter the angle in degrees counter-clockwise.